-(a) Reputation.
-Except as provided in (b) and (c), where evidence of a person’s character or a trait of character is admissible, proof may be made by testimony as to reputation only.
-On cross-examination, inquiry is allowable into relevant specific instances of conduct for impeachment purposes.
+(a) By Reputation.
+Except as provided in (b) and (c), when evidence of a person’s character or a character trait is admissible, it may be proved by testimony about the person’s reputation only.
+On cross-examination of the character witness, the court may allow impeachment by an inquiry into relevant specific instances of the person’s conduct.

-(b) Specific Instances of Conduct.
-In cases in which a person’s character or a trait of character is an essential element of a charge, claim, or defense, proof may also be made by specific instances of conduct.
+(b) By Specific Instances of Conduct.
+When a person’s character or a character trait is an essential element of a charge, claim, or defense, the character or trait may also be proved by relevant specific instances of the person’s conduct.

-(c) Violent Character of the Victim.
-See Section 404(a)(2), Character Evidence Not Admissible to Prove Conduct; Exceptions; Other Crimes: Character Evidence Generally: Character of the Victim .
+(c) By Violent Character of the Victim.
+See Section 404(a)(2), Character Evidence; Crimes or Other Acts: Character Evidence: Exceptions for a Defendant or Victim in a Criminal Case .

 A witness who testifies to a person’s reputation is then subject to cross-examination for impeachment purposes “as to his awareness of rumors or reports of prior acts of misconduct by the [person], including prior arrests or convictions, that are inconsistent or conflict with the character trait to which the witness has testified.”
 Commonwealth v.
-Montanino, 27 Mass.
+Montanino , 27 Mass.
 App.
 Ct.
-130, 136, 535 N.E.2d 617, 621 (1989).
+130, 136 (1989).
 The prosecution may also present rebuttal evidence of a defendant’s bad reputation.
 Commonwealth v.
-Maddocks, 207 Mass.
-152, 157, 93 N.E.
-253, 253–254 (1910).
+Maddocks , 207 Mass.
+152, 157 (1910).

 Section 406.
-Routine Practice of Business; Individual Habit
+Routine Practice of a Business; Habit of an Individual

-(a) Routine Practice of Business.
-Evidence of the routine practice of a business or one acting in a business capacity, established through sufficient proof, is admissible to prove that the business acted in conformity with the routine practice on a particular occasion.
+(a) Routine Practice of a Business.
+Evidence of the routine practice of a business organization or of one acting in a business capacity, if established through sufficient proof, may be admitted to prove that on a particular occasion the organization or individual acted in accordance with the routine practice.